 Correlation between acne and Vitamin D

 While hormonal imbalance and overall hygiene are primary causes of acne, a poor immune system due to low amounts of vitamin D in your system can also increase oil production in your skin cells.
 Overactive sebaceous glands can produce too much oil and combine with skin cells to plug pores.
 When the pores in the skin become plugged, bacteria on the skin multiply, causing skin lesions.
 These blocked, oil-producing lesions lead to the unsightly blemishes that can afflict the skin at any time of a human’s life.
 When the human body lacks sufficient amounts of Vitamin D, immunity is severely impaired.
 Consequently, the body lacks the ability to fight with pathogenic bacteria residing in the clogged sebaceous glands.
-When the body has sufficient amounts of Vitamin D, it reduces the
+When the body has sufficient amounts of Vitamin D, it reduces the amount of bacteria in your system by boosting your immune system, reducing the level of acne.

 Vitamin D and Psoriasis